Alex-Hill94/SCIMITAR_PUBLIC/README.md

 ## About

-SCIMITAR is a geometry-based simulation framework designed to optimize chest digital tomosynthesis (DT) systems.
+SCIMITAR is a geometry-based simulation framework designed to optimise chest digital tomosynthesis (DT) systems.
 The software models X-ray radiation coverage in multi-panel flat panel source (FPS) configurations and uses genetic algorithms to identify optimal device parameters.

 ### Key Features